-Options choices can be submitted from Thursday 30th March.
-The deadline for options choices to be submitted is Monday 24th April 2023.
-Please submit this information through the SIMS Parent App or through returning the Options Form to Form Teachers.
-It is imperative we receive all information by this date so we can ensure the best possible provision is in place for all students ready for September 2023.
+Options choices can be submitted from Friday 16th February.
+The deadline for options choices to be submitted is Friday 19th April 2024.
+Please submit this information through returning one of the two Pathway Options Form (paper copy) to Form Teachers.
+It is imperative we receive all information by this date so we can ensure the best possible provision is in place for all students ready for September 2024.